 Today's reading is a brief excerpt from Men of the Bible: A One-Year Devotional Study of Men in Scripture by Ann Spangler and Robert Wolgemuth (Zondervan). © 2010 by Ann Spangler.
 Used with permission.
 All rights reserved.
 Enjoy the complete book by purchasing your own copy at the Bible Gateway Store.
 The book's title must be included when sharing the above content on social media.

-Nothing is said about his occupation; because he lived his life without the use of his legs...
+He lived his life without the use of his legs.